-A: You should disclose potential conflicts to your supervisor and to your Human Resources representative.
+A: You should disclose potential conflicts to ETRN Corporate Compliance, your supervisor, and your Human Resources representative.
 The President, Functional Leader and the General Counsel or his/her designee will consider whether an impermissible conflict exists.
 (A Functional Leader is the senior most person in your department who directly reports to the Chief Executive Officer or President, as applicable.)